-7 Pro Tips for Surviving the Awkward Grow-Out Hair Phase
+8 Pro Tips for Surviving the Awkward Grow-Out Hair Phase

 No hair journey is more agonizing and time-consuming than the grow-out phase.
 Short hairstyles, like the pixie or buzz cut, require minimal maintenance, so returning to actual work is quite the culture shock.
 And instant gratification is nowhere to be found because all-natural growth takes time, no matter how many weird hacks or hair vitamins you try.

 However, there are ways to make the process a little less daunting without getting frustrated and veering away from your ultimate goal.
-Ahead, two experts–L’Oreal Professionnel Artist Michelle Lindsay and Streeter’s Artist Tina Outen share 7 things that will keep you hopeful and make your grow-out phase more pleasant.
+Ahead, two experts, L’Oreal Professionnel Artist Michelle Lindsay and Streeter’s Artist Tina Outen, share eight tips that will keep you hopeful and make your grow-out phase more pleasant.

 MORE: Rowan Blanchard Just Cut Her Bob Even Shorter